derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   ![](images/200/60.png)

-- If the output of the plan step looks correct (note: the number in the "Plan to add" field may vary), you are ready to actually provision the infrastructure by running the following command in your **terminal window**.
+- If the output of the plan step looks correct, you are ready to actually provision the infrastructure by running the following command in your **terminal window**.
 Note that Terraform will prompt you to type `yes` after it recomputes the required plan in order to begin provisioning.

   ```bash
   terraform apply